dreamking60/d3-start-to-finish-leanpub/manuscript/05 D3 Requests.md

 # Requesting data with D3

 This chapter covers data requests using D3.
-This is a nice topic to start your D3 journey as it’s not too hard to understand and it allows you to load some data into the browser (in order to visualize it).
+This is a nice topic to start your D3 journey as it’s not too hard to understand and it allows you to load some data into the browser (in order to visualise it).

-First let’s learn about HTTP requests. **HTTP** stands for **Hypertext Transfer Protocol** and is a protocol (or ‘agreement’) used for communication between a web browser and web server.
-Any time a web browser wishes to request a resource, be it an HTML file, a JPEG image or a CSV file, it uses an HTTP request.
+First let’s look at HTTP requests. **HTTP** stands for **Hypertext Transfer Protocol** and is a protocol (or ‘agreement’) used for communication between a web browser and web server.
+Any time a web browser needs to request a resource, be it an HTML file, a JPEG image or a CSV file, it uses an HTTP request.
 Typically the data (or resource) will have a URL (Uniform Resource Locator) such as `https://assets.codepen.io/2814973/my-csv.csv`.
 (The URL can also be relative to the `index.html` of your web application, so it’ll often look like `data/my-csv.csv`.)

 D>Beware that things get more complicated if the resource has a different domain (i.e. the `assets.codepen.io` part) to your web application due to [CORS](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) restrictions.
 In this book, the data will be hosted on the same server so this isn’t an issue.